moll-dev/Data-Structure-Zoo/5-Stack and its applications/README.md

 Let's start by making a top node, a tail node, and a size.
 Did you forget linked-lists already?
 Let's pull up that diagram again.
 I'll show you what the sequence of events looks like for the example that we did earlier.
+It's a slightly modified ``append()`` except we insert our new variable at the top.

 ```
     # push(42)